 To login navigate to the OneBlink Console

-If you’re not yet registered, you can ask a colleague to add you in, or contact us and we’ll be happy to help.
+If you’re not yet registered, you can ask a colleague to add you in, start a free trial, or contact us and we’ll be happy to help.
 Once you login, you’ll be taken to the organisation dashboard.

-This is the opening dashboard for your organisation.
-The display shows a list of your Forms, Information Pages, and Apps.
-From here clicking on any of the items in the lists will take you to that item.
+This is the dashboard for your organisation.
+The display shows a list of your Forms, Information Pages, Apps, and some simple Analytics.
+From here clicking on any of the items in the forms, info page or app lists will take you to that item.

 These options are also available from the side menu, on the left hand side of your screen.